atharvaweling/stat390-f24-team5/kyla_bruno/Week7_Presentation6/Presentation_6.md

 #### Additional Notes/Considerations

 ## Next Steps
-1. Automate skipping over or removing the mask images
+Automate skipping over or removing the mask images
 - check for QuPath setting to not create them in the first place
 - Cara has a way to do this but I got an error and need to look closer at it

-2. Make decisions for deletion process
+Make decisions for deletion process
 - detect images with abnormalities, then display to user and allow them to decide if sample should be used or not.
 User hits Yes/No to keep or not keep.
 Deletion/exclusion is then automated

-3. Implement into GUI (make user friendly)
+Implement into GUI (make user friendly)
 - adjust code to take in input values from the user (eg. local directory where raw data is, yes/no selections, etc.) so the stakeholders don't have to directly work with code
+- might be useful to have scripts to organize local directories in a way that the user specifies (eg. post tissue extraction, make it really easy to group samples by folder, by patient, etc.)

 ## The Most Detailed Instructions